-Analytical monitoring comprised of quarterly benchmark and annual impaired waters monitoring will be performed on stormwater discharges from the site.
+Analytical monitoring comprised of impaired waters monitoring will be performed on stormwater discharges from the site.
 Monitoring events will be from storm events that result in an actual discharge from the site and that follow the preceding measurable storm event by at least 72 hours (3 days).
 For runoff from snowmelt, the monitoring will be performed at a time when a measurable discharge from the site occurs.